Designing With Personas

 - Task 4: Purchase 1 recommended item during shopping cart checkout

-- Task 5: Send user survey email to visitor who have not been to the site in 3 days
+- Task 5: Send user survey email to visitor who has not been to the site in 3 days

 Conclusion and Benefits of Using Personas in User-Centered Design